ReDI-School/intro-java/lesson1/exercise3.md

 Let's try to understand why.

-But this time, we will not use repl.it but try to compile and run our code on our local computer (using the console).
+But this time, we will not use codeboard.io but try to compile and run our code on our local computer (using the console).

 Let's place our _Main.java_ file there (note: the file is placed in a folder _java-test_ and _ls_ is a command to show all files in the folder)
 ```bash